 - And new vinyl siding, at 63% ROI

 Sell Without Making Repairs

 If you don’t have the time or money to make repairs, you can lower your asking price and advertise it as a fixer-upper.
 Home flippers might be interested or DIY-ers willing to buy a home they can customize.
 Check whether your city offers renovation and remodeling incentives in your neighborhood.
 If so, be sure to include that in your property description.

 When you’re in a hurry to sell – such as when you’re moving for work or divorcing – you may not have time to make repairs.
 You may not want to spend the money to do repairs or upgrades due to illness or job loss.
 If you’ve inherited a house you have no interest in dealing with, other than to sell, spending money on repairs may seem a waste of time.

 If you want to sell our house without making repairs, we can help.

-As the largest cash home buyer in Maryland, DC, and Virginia, we will buy your house as-is.
-No repairs.
-No upgrades.
-No home inspections.
+As the largest cash home buyer in Maryland, DC, Virginia, Pennsylvania and Florida, we will buy your house as-is; No repairs, No upgrades, No home inspections.
 You will have a firm cash offer and you can close on your timeline.